Several fitness enthusiasts have experienced constipation due to steroid use.

 Long-term use of steroids typically results in a poor immune system.

-The same is true if you exceed the recommended dosage of the drug used to treat a condition .
+The same is true if you exceed the recommended dosage of the drug used to treat a condition, based on research published in PubMed .

 Continuing to use steroids at high doses after the initial physiological responses have subsided, as in the case of constipation and immune system impairment, can lead to more serious side effects that may require medical intervention.